 It would best to read the description before purchasing and ask your physician for professional health advice.

 The terpenes in CBD buds are almost identical to the terpenes found in high THC marijuana buds.

-These terpenes contribute heavily to the aroma and flavor of both CBD and marijuana, making hemp buds smell almost indistinguishable from marijuana.
+These terpenes contribute heavily to both CBD and marijuana’s aroma and flavor, making hemp buds smell almost indistinguishable from marijuana.